INNOVINATI/microwler/docs/scraping.md

 }
 ```

-> Note: You can manipulate data after crawling is finished by  defining a `transformer` function.

-The generic selectors will return a single element whenever it makes sense, i.e. `scrape.title` would
+These generic selectors will return a single element whenever it makes sense, i.e. `scrape.title` would
 give you the text content of the `<title>` tag as a string.
-Check all available selectors in the [source file](https://github.com/INNOVINATI/microwler/blob/master/microwler/scrape.py).

 ### Custom
+#### XPath
 If you want more control over the scraping process, you
 can simply provide XPaths. **Microwler** will return a single element if there
 was only one match or return the whole result list.